Video appointments on Microsoft Teams

 My internet connection isn't stable - what are my options?

-If you do not have a stable internet connection just let us know so that we can offer you telephone appointments .
+If you do not have a stable internet connection we can offer telephone appointments.
+Just email email@example.com so that we can make sure we offer you a telephone consultation and not video.

 How many sessions do you offer on Microsoft Teams?